xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 </pre>
 </div>

 And compare these figures to the packet count per interface to understand how much traffic it represents.
-The impact it could have on route scale and the protection efficiency it offers needs to be put in perspective before deciding if it is worth enabling URPF.
+The impact it could have on route scale and the protection efficiency it offers need to be put in perspective before deciding if it is worth enabling URPF.

 Now said, some other very good reasons to enable URPF loose mode exist.
 For example, it's a mandatory brick of a [Source-based Remotely Triggered Black Hole](https://www.cisco.com/c/dam/en_us/about/security/intelligence/blackhole.pdf) architecture (S-RTBH).